Owen Beck (ice hockey): Montreal Canadiens (2024–present)

 In October 2024, Beck was assigned to the Laval Rocket, American Hockey League (AHL) affiliate of the Canadiens, to begin the 2024–25 season in his first year of professional hockey.
 After posting nine goals and 25 points through 37 AHL games with the Rocket, Beck was recalled by Montreal prior to their game versus the New York Rangers on January 19, 2025.
 Following a scoreless two-game stint with the team, he was reassigned to Laval on January 22.
 Two days later, Beck was named to the AHL All-Star Classic for the first time in his career.
 After being recalled by the Canadiens yet again in late February, he would record his first career NHL point thereafter, an assist, on a second period goal scored by linemate Alex Newhook against the San Jose Sharks at the Bell Centre on February 27.

+Splitting time between the AHL and NHL ranks to begin the 2025–26 campaign, Beck appeared to have scored his first career NHL goal on December 11 against the Pittsburgh Penguins, only for it to be overturned due to a coach's challenge for offside on teammate Josh Anderson prior to the scoring play.
+He would instead record his first NHL tally in the Canadiens' next matchup with the Penguins on December 20.

 International play

 Beck was invited to participate in the selection camp process for Canada's national junior team for the 2023 IIHF World Junior Championship, but was not selected as part of the initial roster.
-However, after forward Colton Dach was injured in his country's final group stage game, Beck was called up to join the team during the knockout stage.
-Canada defeated Czechia in the gold medal game, with Beck managing one assist in three appearances.
-He called the experience "something that I'll never forget."
+However, after forward Colton Dach was injured in his country's final group stage game, he was called up to join the team during the knockout stage.
+Canada ultimately defeated Czechia in the gold medal game, with Beck managing one assist in three appearances, describing the experience as "something that I'll never forget."

 In December 2023, Beck was again invited to the junior national selection camp in advance of the 2024 IIHF World Junior Championship.
 He was the lone returning member of the 2023 team to make the roster, and was subsequently named an alternate captain.
-However, Canada would be eliminated in the quarterfinals by Czechia and did not earn a medal.
+However, Canada would be eliminated in their quarterfinals matchup by Czechia and did not secure a podium finish.